dave-hudson/c8/doc/c8_natural_operator_moeq.md

 ### Return Value ###

-A reference to this number (left hand side of the operator).
+A reference to this object (left hand side of the operator).

 ### Exceptions ###